Junie0818/CTBA_Group_2/Final_Dash/README.md

 #The Project was made live on render and can be ran using this link: https://housing-dashboard-group-2.onrender.com
 #The github for the project can be found at this link: https://github.com/Junie0818/CTBA_Group_2
 #To run locally, first clone the repository on the local machine
+#Make sure to have python version 3.13.4 installed.
+Later versions should work as well, but there may be certain problems with certain packages for later versions.
 #Make sure to install all dependencies listed in requirements.txt for your local environment
 #Afterwards, change directory till you are at Final_Dash
 #Assuming you have a python interpreter and are working in an IDE like VS Code, you can then click run on App.py, and the dashboard should run locally.